FrontEndFoxes/curriculum/workshop/full-day/ch1.md

 -   Change `themeSwitched` value inside `data` from `false` to `true`.
 Again, you can see the color change effect.

 -   Now we only need a switch to change a theme.
-First we will create a button (we're using Vuetify so it will be a Vuetify button component).
+First we will create a button.
+We're using Vuetify so it will be a Vuetify button component.
+We create a Vuetify button with the text 'Switch theme' on it with: `<v-btn>Switch theme</v-btn>`.
 Let's place it in the `header` right after the `h1` tag:

 ```html
 <header class="app-header dark-brown">